-The differential pricing analysis used in these preliminary results requires a finding of a pattern of EPs for comparable merchandise that differs significantly among purchasers, regions, or time periods.27 If such a pattern is found, then the differential pricing analysis evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
-The differential pricing analysis used here evaluates all purchasers, regions, and time periods to determine whether a pattern of prices that differ significantly exists.
+The differential pricing analysis used in these preliminary results examines whether there exists a pattern of prices for comparable merchandise that differs significantly among purchasers, regions, or time periods.
+The analysis evaluates all export sales by purchaser, region, and time period to determine whether a pattern of prices that differ significantly exists.
+If such a pattern of price is found, then the differential pricing analysis evaluates whether such differences can be considered when using the average-to-average method to calculate the weighted-average dumping margin.
 The analysis incorporates default group definitions for purchasers, regions, time periods, and comparable merchandise.
-For the respondent, purchasers are based on the reported customer codes for Nan Ya.
+For the respondent, purchasers are based on the reported (consolidated) customer codes for Nan Ya.
 Regions are defined using the reported destination code (i.e., zip code) and are grouped into regions based upon standard definitions published by the U.S. Census Bureau.
 Time periods are defined by the quarter within the POR being examined based upon the reported date of sale.
-For purposes of analyzing sales transactions by purchaser, region and time period, comparable merchandise is considered using the product control number and any characteristics of the sales, other than purchaser, region and time period, that Commerce uses in making comparisons between EP and NV for the individual dumping margins.
+For purposes of analyzing sales transactions by purchaser, region and time period, comparable merchandise is considered using the product control number and any characteristics of the sales, other than purchaser, region, and time period, that Commerce uses in making comparisons between EP (or CEPs) and NV for the individual dumping margins.

 In the first stage of the differential pricing analysis used here, the "Cohen's d test" is applied.
 The Cohen's d test is a generally recognized statistical measure of the extent of the difference between the mean of a test group and the mean of a comparison group.
-First, for comparable merchandise, the Cohen's d coefficient is calculated when the test and comparison groups of data each have at least two observations, and when the sales quantity for the comparison group accounts for at least five percent of the total sales quantity of the comparable merchandise.
+First, for comparable merchandise, the Cohen's d coefficient is calculated when the test and comparison groups of data each have at least two observations, and when the sales quantity for the comparable merchandise.
 Then, the Cohen's d coefficient is used to evaluate the extent to which the net prices to a particular purchaser, region or time period differ significantly from the net prices of all other sales of comparable merchandise.
-The extent of these differences can be quantified by one of three fixed thresholds defined by the Cohen's d test: small, medium or large.
-Of these thresholds, the large threshold provides the strongest indication that there is a significant difference between the means of the test and comparison groups, while the small threshold provides the weakest indication that such a difference exists.
-For this analysis, the difference was considered significant, and the sales in the test group were found to have passed the Cohen's d test, if the calculated Cohen's d coefficient is equal to or exceeds the large (i.e., 0.8) threshold.
+The extent of these differences can be quantified by one of three fixed thresholds defined by the Cohen's d test: small, medium, or large.
+Of these thresholds, the large threshold provides the strongest indication that there is a significant difference was considered significant, and the sales in the test group were found to have passed the Cohen's d test, if the calculated Cohen's d coefficient is equal to or exceeds the large (i.e., 0.8) threshold.